boldbi/bold-bi-docs/docs/faq/how-to-show-a-detailed-view-of-a-widget-in-javascript.md

     urlLinkDbrd.loadDashboard();
 ```

-5. After completing this, when you click on the corresponding widget, you can view the detailed information of a widget in pop-up window with the assigned Title like below screen shot
+5. After completing this task, when you click on the corresponding widget, you can view the detailed information of the widget in a pop-up window with the assigned title, as shown in the screenshot below.

     ![Detailed Info Pop-up](/static/assets/faq/images/detailed-info-pop-up.png)